 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Tokina 12-28mm f4 Pro DX weighs 530g, 51% (570g) lighter than the Tamron 15-30mm f2.8 VC USD's weight of 1100g.

 Lens Mounts